 - How often do you practice mindfulness in your day-to-day activities?

-- Is your relation with yourself positive, especially with your physical body?
+- Is your relationship with yourself positive, especially with your physical body?

 - How quick and effective are you at making decisions?